MarinGr/MarinGr/README.md

 I am a <strong>Frontend Developer</strong> passionate🔥 about transforming lines of code into responsive apps with interactive elements.

-You can see all my work on my [portfolio website](https://maringr.github.io/portfolio/).
+You can see my work on my [portfolio website](https://maringr.github.io/portfolio/).

 ## 💻️ Tech Stack